 graph showing correlation between input and output in GPT-3 requests

-What factors impact the cost of using GPT-3?
+GPT-3 pricing: What factors impact the GPT-3 cost?

-While there was no clear correlation between the number of input tokens (prompt + corpora) and the number of output tokens (response), we could clearly see that the factor that actually impacted the number of output tokens was the prompt itself – the instruction that was given to a model.
-In all of the analyzed cases, it took more tokens to generate project requirements than to extract and group keywords.
-However, the differences in these cases were rather small and did not really impact the cost of a single request, which was ~$0.04.
-It would probably change if the prompt required GPT-3 model to create a longer piece of text (e.g. a blog article) based on a brief.
+While there was no clear correlation between input tokens (prompt + corpora) and output tokens (response), we could see that the prompt itself impacted the number of output tokens.
+In all analyzed cases, generating project requirements took more tokens than extracting and grouping keywords, but the cost difference was minimal (~$0.04 per request).
+Costs would likely increase if the prompt required the GPT-3 model to create longer texts, like blog articles.

 Model’s temperature